 District Wine Village, Oliver, BC

 Within the Village, you’ll find 13 wineries, a brewery, a restaurant, and a distillery surrounding an amphitheatre with a capacity to hold 610 people.
 There is also a vineyard as part of the Village property.
-Each winery and winemaker on the property share state-of-the-art equipment to help with the production of their VQA wines.
+Each winery and winemaker on the property share state-of-the-art equipment to help produce their VQA wines.

 As of this writing, the businesses I visited are JoiRyde Winery, Apricus Cellars, Canter Cellars, Eau Vivre Winery, Foolish Wine, Gneiss Wines, Nk’Mip Cellars, One Faith Vineyards, Silhouette Cellars, Time Family of Wines, Uppercase Winery, Valley Commons, Winemaker’s CUT, Workshop Spirits, and Trading Post Brewery & Eatery.